 Drawing on the university’s courses and on faculty from a range of departments, the Advanced Certificate brings together multidisciplinary and cross-disciplinary approaches to the study of religion.
 ACRS students can engage in the study of religious phenomena from Antiquity to the present, from Ancient Greece to modern Europe and the Arab world.
 Its diverse course offerings cover primarily the Abrahamic religions, over a vast span of time and from cross-disciplinary perspectives.
 Students within the ACRS are introduced to core concepts and methods in the social sciences and humanities as applied to religious phenomena, provided in contexts especially relevant to today’s conditions.

-MA students enrolled in the CEU Department of Philosophy can benefit from this Specialization, which will provide them with advanced knowledge of a subject increasingly in the spotlight – studying in depth the interaction between religion and philosophy both historically and systematically, and exploring the way religion is approached by other disciplines of the humanities and social sciences.
+MA students enrolled in the CEU Department of Philosophy can benefit from this Advanced Certificate, which will provide them with advanced knowledge of a subject increasingly in the spotlight – studying in depth the interaction between religion and philosophy both historically and systematically, and exploring the way religion is approached by other disciplines of the humanities and social sciences.

-SRS students have been successful in receiving prestigious international scholarships for further study at leading universities such as Chicago, Oxford, Toronto and Yale and other European universities and research centers.
+ACRS students have been successful in receiving prestigious international scholarships for further study at leading universities such as Chicago, Oxford, Toronto and Yale and other European universities and research centers.

+If you are considering to apply for the Advanced Certificate in Religious Studies please attach a statement to your application package.
 For more information, please contact the CEU Department of Philosophy Coordinator, Kriszta Biber, at Biberk@ceu.edu, or the Center for Religious Studies Coordinator, Esther Holbrook, at firstname.lastname@example.org.